-Physical Education: H.S. (one semester) Grade 10-12
+Physical Education: H.S. (one semester) Grade 10-12 Elective 5 credits

 This class is a continuation of Physical Education 9.
 Since this is a period class, the majority of the activities will be held on campus.
 These activities may include badminton, basketball, dodge ball, floor hockey, volleyball, yoga/aerobics, pickle ball, dance, group stunts, and indoor soccer.